How to Read an IGI Certificate — Full Report vs Card Certificate

 Comments (e.g., No Post-Growth Treatment)

-Why MadisonDia Recommends the Full IGI Report
+Why MadisonDia Recommends lab grown diamond with Full IGI Report

 Although IGI card certificates are cheaper, our expertise shows that laboratories often reserve lower-quality stones for this option.
 For example, a diamond may have a D color and VVS1 clarity, but if the cut is poor, it will lack brilliance.
 By only issuing a simple card certificate, the lab avoids full grading exposure.